 The most common cause of tailbone pain, by far, is acute injury.
 Treatment can typically be handled with conservative methods.
 More on that below.

 Treating Low Back and Tailbone Pain

 Treating tailbone pain requires a multi-faceted approach.
 The first step is accurately diagnosing the type of tailbone pain and the underlying cause.
 In order to rule out bone fractures or dislocations, your doctor may order diagnostic imaging tests like x-rays or MRI scans.
 Once that is set in place, you and your physician can begin to develop a treatment strategy that fits your unique needs.
 A simple inflammation of the tailbone due to an acute injury can usually be treated non-surgically with rest, time, physical therapy, and pain medications.
-More serious causes like tumors, infections, or nerve damage may require a minimally invasive spine procedure to effectively treat.
+More serious causes like tumors, infections, or nerve damage may require a minimally invasive keyhole spine procedure to effectively treat.